-25 Essential Things You Should Know About Harry Styles
+26 Essential Things to Know About Harry Styles

 CRYSTAL, PacificCoastNews

-"They've been having fun," a source told E!
-News in January 2014 after Harry and Kendall Jenner were spotted in Mammoth together.
-"We're friends.
-He's cool," added Kendall at the 2013 American Music Awards that November.

-Such was the start of a long are-they-or-aren't-they friendship that has taken them everywhere from Southern California to Anguilla and St. Barts.
+Such was the start of a years-long are-they-or-aren't-they friendship that has taken Styles and Jenner everywhere from Southern California to Anguilla and St. Barts.

-Asked if he'd written any songs about Kendall, Styles told Rolling Stone in 2017, "She's a huge part of the album.
+Not naming names but noting a more recent relationship than Taylor that could have been Kendall, Harry told Rolling Stone in 2017, "She's a huge part of the album.
 Sometimes you want to tip the hat, and sometimes you just want to give them the whole cap...and hope they know it's just for them."

 Jeff J Mitchell/Getty Images